A fair global policy response to COVID-19 is imperative, says ACI World

 Regarding the suggested measures, Gittens added: “These policy responses aim to ensure the continuity and sustainability of airport operations in these exceptional circumstances.
 The aviation industry and governments should approach the prospects for recovery strategically, pragmatically, and in partnership.”

-ACI Asia-Pacific, Airports Council International (ACI), Airports Council International (ACI) Europe, Airports Council International (ACI) Latin America Caribbean, Airports Council International - North America (ACI-NA)
+Airports Council International (ACI World), Airports Council International Asia-Pacific (ACI Asia-Pacific), Airports Council International Latin America & Caribbean (ACI-LAC), Airports Council International North America (ACI-NA)